Wellington Prison Pastoral Care Ministry

 In past years, Monday to Friday evening programmes were available for prisoners.
 These included that included Bible Studies, Alcohol and Drug programmes and other social activities such as a Debating Club, Indoor Bowling, etc. More than twenty volunteer groups, mainly church service groups, provided evening programmes at the Prison, some weekly, and some fortnightly, monthly or bi-monthly groups.
 When prisoners went into 'lock-down" from 5pm to 8am there were no evening programmes at the prison.

 There were two part-time chaplains presently ministering at Wellington Prison, Colonel Peter Savage (Salvation Army), and Brother Kieran Garvey (a Capuchin Friar).
 Brother Kieran had ministered as chaplain to the prison since 1972, and said that he has seen many changes at the prison during that time.

 Wellington Prison was closed permanently in 2012.

+Brother Kieran Garvey was recognised by the Queen with a Queen's Service Medal in 2008 for his service to Prison Chaplaincy.
 He returned to his birth place, Cork, Ireland in 2012 when he was diagnosed with terminal cancer.
 Brother Kieran passed away peacefully at the Bon Secours Hospital, 9 July 2013 surrounded by his family.